Computing algebraic degrees of phylogenetic varieties

 \section{Discussion}

 The computations performed in this work allow us to compare the advantages and limitations of symbolic versus numerical methods.
 We observed that while numerical methods were able to compute some degrees that the symbolic methods did not, the symbolic approaches are faster for a small number of parameters.

 The symbolic computations performed via computing Gröbner basis have been possible to perform on finite fields $\mathbb{Z}/p\mathbb{ZZ}$ and using the \texttt{msolve} library.
 The bottleneck of such computations is the computation of the saturation ideal.
 Computing such saturation over the rationals, by computing Gröbner basis on algebra software such as \texttt{Macaulay2} \cite{M2} or \texttt{Magma} \cite{magma}, can only be carried out for trees under the CFN model and some under the JC69 model ($3$ and $4$ leaves), with much longer computation times.

-In this work, we have highlighted the significant advantage of numerical methods versus symbolic approaches to solve systems of polynomial equations related to computing algebraic degrees of phylogenetic varieties.
-Most degrees computed in this project were beyond the reach of symbolic methods, that halted after long computational times due to machine memory problems.
-We have verified that symbolic computations can only be carried out for trees under the CFN model, some under the JC69 model and for the generic ED degree of projective varieties.
-With that said, the approach described in \cite{Helmer_Sturmfels_2018} allowed us to compute all but one of the gED degrees of the corresponding projective varieties (the star tree with 3 leaves under the K81 model was the lone exception).
+It is also worth mentioning that the approach described in \cite{Helmer_Sturmfels_2018} allowed us to compute all but two of the gED degrees of the corresponding projective varieties (the star trees with 3 and 4 leaves under the K81 and K80 models respectively, were the lone exceptions).
 These symbolic computations were performed using the \texttt{M2} package \texttt{ToricInvariants.m2} \cite{ToricInvariants}.
 This approach outperforms any other method in the case of a binary tree on 5 leaves under the JC69 model since we have not been able to verify numerically the generic ED degree for the projective variety of this model.
 The closest we have gotten is 78,577 certified solutions.
 The numerical methods always fail to find all the solutions in this example.

-Although numerical methods allow us to present several new bounds for the Euclidean distance degrees, we have not yet been able to compute the ML degrees for many of the phylogenetic varieties we considered.
+Although the different approaches considered allowed us to present new bounds for the Euclidean distance degrees of the phylogenetic varieties we considered, we have not yet been able to compute all the ML degrees.
 Moreover, there is evidence that we have reached the boundary of problems that are tractable using the existing numerical techniques.
-These missing degrees, along with the degrees of larger trees and more general models, remain an open question and our next step in our studies.
+These missing degrees, along with the degrees of larger trees and more general models, remain an open question and the next step in our studies.